rajharsh18/TBH-website/Readme.md

     - Accuracy: 90%+ on a custom dataset that will be provided after proof of concept.
     - Should be able to run in near-real-time on a server.
 ## Problem solving approach:-
-    -Used Natural Language Programming to solve this problem -First step was to create a dataset of educational and non-educational words, for that description and title of several YouTube videos from different channels were extracted and punctuations, emoji and links were removed and then remaining keywords were classified into the categories mentioned above.
+    - Used Natural Language Programming to solve this problem
+    - First step was to create a dataset of educational and non-educational words, for that description and title of several YouTube videos from different channels were extracted and punctuations, emoji and links were removed and then remaining keywords were classified into the categories mentioned above.
-    -Now to check whether the video is educational or not, the video is first imported and then its title and description is extracted.
+    - Now to check whether the video is educational or not, the video is first imported and then its title and description is extracted.
 Further punctuations, emoji, links and non-educational words are removed and from the remaining words it is checked that how many words are educational and percentage of educational word is calculated using the dataset.
 If the percentage is above certain number then the video is declared to be non-educational.
 ## Final demo
-    -The final outcome of the project is a website where link of any YouTube video can be pasted and a result will be displayed on the page to show if the video is educational or not.
+    - The final outcome of the project is a website where link of any YouTube video can be pasted and a result will be displayed on the page to show if the video is educational or not.
 ## Index
     - Project 1